aarchila/loopback-next/docs/site/Context.md

 - `bind`: Emitted when a new binding is added to the context.
   - binding: the newly added binding object
+  - context: Owner context of the binding object
 - `unbind`: Emitted when an existing binding is removed from the context
   - binding: the newly removed binding object
+  - context: Owner context of the binding object
 - `error`: Emitted when an observer throws an error during the notification process
   - err: the error object thrown

 When an existing binding key is replaced with a new one, an `unbind` event is emitted for the existing binding followed by a `bind` event for the new binding.

+If a context has a parent, binding events from the parent are re-emitted on the context when the binding key does not exist within the current context.

 ## Context observers